AdSegura/l58Echo/README.md

 # Laravel 5.8, Echo Server, Echo Client, Socket Io, Redis

-Laravel Chat App with PresenceChannels, using Echo Server as SocketIo server all connected with Redis.
+Proof of concept, Laravel Chat App with PresenceChannels, using Echo Server as SocketIo server all connected with Redis.

 Frontend use Vue and Vue-Router.